 - Utilize Social Science approaches, such as research methods, inquiry, and problem-solving.
 Examine the variety of perspectives about human experience using a variety of communication venues.
 Extend these to culminate with professionally written reports and presentations.

 - Evaluate how reasoning, history, and culture informs and guides individuals, civic, and global decisions.

 - Understand and appreciate similarities and differences among and between individuals, cultures, or societies across space and time.

 I challenge you to “think like an economist!”

-This class strives to magnify what has been learned in earlier economics courses with real-life experiences to explore explanations for what has happened in the global economy, and what is happening now from an economics standpoint.
-Emphasis is placed on analysis and critical thinking to gain better understanding of applied principals of economics on the global level.
+International Economics strives to magnify what has been learned in earlier economics courses (Microeconomics and Macroeconomics).
+Real-life experiences explore explanations for what has happened in the global economy.
+More to the point, look at what is happening now from an economics standpoint.
+Emphasis is placed on analysis and critical thinking to gain understanding of applied principals of economics on the global level.

 11 International Economics Videos in Playlist

 I make YouTube videos a part of the classes I teach.
 On-demand videos allow a consistent message from student to student, and between classes and semesters.
 The YouTube video format was something that became totally available only as PowerPoint was upgraded to Office version 2016.
 Onscreen video recordings were enabled, and bandwidth was augmented into realistic speeds.
 I place videos on my YouTube Channel page for the classes I teach.
 At the same time, I also augment the lecture videos with class assignments delivered through the demonstration videos.

 These videos help learners discover how to use these tools to make their own videos.
 Students were tasked to write a term report in their Word processing program of choice, like MS Word.
 They were asked to use the program’s features to really use the program’s features.

 - Create an automated lists: